PradeepLoganathan/pradeepl-blog/content/blog/gitops-with-argocd/index.md

 ## How does ArgoCD work? -->

-## Getting started with Argo CD on Kind
+## Getting started with argo cd on Kind

 To get started with Argo CD let's install it on a Kubernetes cluster.
 We would then need to configure it and deploy a sample workload to ensure that it is working as expected.